Breastfeeding attachment: getting started

 Mother-led breastfeeding attachment

 The more traditional technique of ‘mother-led’ attachment works for many mothers and babies.
-You can also use this technique once you’re going well with breastfeeding.

 Here are the basic steps for this technique: